Tuscan GP Qualifying: Lewis Hamilton claims Mugello pole from Valtteri Bottas

 Charles Leclerc was arguably the standout performer of the day with a fine - and unexpected - fifth place for struggling Ferrari.
 The team own the Mugello track and are celebrating a landmark 1,000th GP this weekend.

-But that improvement for the Scuderia after a torrid Spa and Monza did not extend to Sebastian Vettel, who missed out on Q3 for the fifth consecutive race.
+But that improvement for the Scuderia after a torrid fortnight across Spa and Monza did not extend to Sebastian Vettel, who missed out on Q3 for the fifth consecutive race.

 The four-time champion will start 14th, one place behind Kimi Raikkonen in the Alfa Romeo car which is powered by a customer Ferrari engine.